vannarho-fas/PotentialFutureExposureAWSSpark/README.md

 * The steps needed to build and run the infrastructure and software and then analyse the data outputs
 * The proposed next steps to further extend this POC further

+NOTE:
+1. The instructions below cover setting AWS EMR to run a scaled set of scenraios.
+You can of course run this on your local, however, the set up instructions aren't included here, and if you do I'd recommend reducing the number of scenarios to a lower number e.g. 10-20 rather than 5000 as it will be very S L O W.
+2. Since writing this I have extended the design further to write out to Cassandra (see the file pfe_scenarios.py).
+This can be used by adding some additional parameters to the spark-submit job (to pick up the cassandra drivers).

 ## Context (you can skip this bit if you work in capital markets :wink: )

 The first decade of the 21st Century was  disastrous for financial institutions, derivatives and risk management.
 Counterparty credit risk has become the key element of financial risk management, highlighted by the bankruptcy of the investment bank Lehman Brothers and failure of other high profile institutions such as Bear Sterns, AIG, Fannie Mae and Freddie Mac.
 The sudden realisation of extensive counterparty risks, primarily from OTC products, severely compromised the health of global financial markets.
 Estimating potential future exposure is now a key task for all financial institutions.